 This blog is about the scientific program sessions, events, and other aspects of the annual Joint Mathematics Meeting of the AMS and MAA.
 RSS Feed

-A job search blog for the mathematical sciences community by the Joint Committee on Employment Opportunities.
-This blog is moderated by Sue Geller, Professor, Texas A&M University.
+A job search blog for the mathematical sciences community.
+Edited by Sue Geller, a professor of mathematics at Texas A&M University.

-A place to share striking images that help explain advanced topics in mathematics.
+Striking images that help explain advanced topics in mathematics.
 Edited by John Baez, a professor of mathematics at U.C.
 Riverside.